Show posts tagged:

 Change in behavior: self upgrade now defaults to hub binary version

 In the upcoming release of 3.23.0, there is a change in behavior with respect to the self upgrade policy.
 Beginning with 3.23.0 the self upgrade policy will default to the binary version that is running on the hub instead of the version of the policy framework that is executing.
 When upgrading CFEngine1 there are three major steps: Upgrade the Masterfiles Policy Framework (MPF) Upgrade the hub binaries Upgrade the client binaries Generally it’s desirable that the MPF version is equal to or greater than the hub binary version and the hub binary version is equal to or greater than the client binary version.
+This way the policy has necessary knowledge in place prior to a binary upgrade where behavior may change.

 Posted by Nick Anderson